Table of Contents

 Champagne Wine Glasses

-The flute is the standard style for any type of bubbly.
+The flute serves as the standard style for any type of bubbly.
 The goal of the flute is to concentrate the delicate scents of sparkling wine and highlight its effervescence.
 Evaluating the quality of the bubbles is one part of analyzing sparkling wine.
 The flute makes this task easier and is the reason most wine folks have held onto their flutes, even as Champagne producers increasingly substitute the flute for a standard white wine glass.

 White Wine Glasses